MIST: Mutual Information Estimation Via Supervised Training: Introduction

-In both families of approaches, neural methods have been developed to improve the estimator's capacity to capture complex density functions or density relationships.
 Broadly, these neural methods have achieved better performance on \textit{moderately} complex distributions and high-MI settings.
-However, both families of approaches struggle in challenging settings that are common in application, including high-dimension, limited samples, complex distributions, and high MI \citep{bmi_benchmark, mcallester2020formal_limitations}.
-Prominent examples of these settings include applications in genomics \citep{klein2015droplet_genomics}, neuroscience \citep{ganguli2012compressed_neuroscience}, astronomy \citep{pandey2017much_astronomy}, and machine learning \citep{goldfeld2018estimating_info_flow}.
+However, both families of approaches struggle in challenging settings that are common in practice: high dimensionality, limited samples, complex distributions, and high mutual information \citep{bmi_benchmark, mcallester2020formal_limitations}.
+Examples of these settings include applications in genomics \citep{klein2015droplet_genomics}, neuroscience \citep{ganguli2012compressed_neuroscience}, astronomy \citep{pandey2017much_astronomy}, and machine learning \citep{goldfeld2018estimating_info_flow}.
 While previous benchmarking efforts have expanded the set of distribution families considered, MI estimators have rarely been empirically evaluated under these challenging conditions individually, and even more rarely in combination.
-Most empirical evaluations have studied estimation for MI below 1, for fewer than 5 distributions, with a minimum sample size above 10,000, and for higher dimensions limited to normal distributions.
-See Appendix~\ref{app:eval_scope} for an overview of the empirical evaluation scale for existing methods.
+Most empirical evaluations have studied estimation for fewer than 5 distributions, with a minimum sample size of 10,000 or more, and in higher dimensions primarily for normal distributions (see Appendix~\ref{app:eval_scope}).
+Existing work has instead primarily focused on theoretical guarantees of low bias, consistency with increasing samples, and the tightness of variational bounds \citep{mine, nwj, MINE_exp_variance_consistency_tests}.

 In this work, we propose a fully data-driven, empirical approach to designing mutual information estimators.
 Instead of building estimators that compute MI by approximating density functions or their relation, we learn to predict MI directly from data.
 We parameterize a mutual information estimator as a neural network and train such a network end-to-end on a large meta-dataset of synthetic joint distributions with known ground-truth MI values.
 Our proposed model, MIST (Mutual Information estimation via Supervised Training), handles arbitrary sample sizes and dimensions, and features built-in uncertainty estimates.
 This meta-learning approach takes inspiration from amortized inference procedures such as simulation-based inference (SBI; \citealp{pmlr-v89-papamakarios19a, cranmer2020frontier}), amortized Bayesian inference (ABI; \citealp{gonccalves2020training, elsemueller2024sensitivity, radev2023bayesflow, avecilla2022neural, pmlr-v235-gloeckler24a}), and meta-statistical learning \citep{peyrard2025meta}.